 Narrow Explained in Depth

-A complete and detailed guide to the word Narrow including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word Narrow, including meaning, definition, examples, etymology, synonyms, and antonyms.

 Meanings of Narrow

 Narrow means having a small width or limited extent.
-It can also refer to something that is focused, restricted in scope, or lacking in openness, flexibility, or diversity.
+It can also refer to something that is focused, restricted in scope, or lacking openness, flexibility, or diversity.

 Definition

 Narrow refers to something that is confined in width or space.
 It also describes limited perspectives, opportunities, or areas of activity.
 For example, a narrow path is physically tight or cramped, while a narrow view may suggest a lack of open-mindedness.
 In academic or professional contexts, a narrow field of study is one that focuses on a highly specific topic.
 Although narrowness can imply precision or specialization, it may also indicate restriction or lack of variety.
 In both literal and figurative usage, the term conveys the idea of boundaries that are tightly drawn.
 It can describe streets, viewpoints, opportunities, or thinking styles.
+If something is close rather than narrow, it may be near in space or time, but it doesn’t necessarily mean the range or scope is limited.

 Etymology